AlbertMontolio/Library/Advanced_HTML_CSS/cheetsheet.md

 }
 ```

-Awesome.
 Now we know how to select one element.
 But what happens, if we have two titles that have the same style?
 Like Projects and Gallery

-We use classes!
+# Select group of elements with same style: classes.

+To apply one style to multiple HTML elements we use classes.

-We select the elements that we want to style.
-Now, they are several
+First we select the elements that we want to style.

-we use for example the class, secondary-headers, and we will apply some css rules in this class.

 ```html
 <h1 class="secondary-headers">Projects</h1>
 <h1 class="secondary-headers">Gallery</h1>
 ```

-now, the CSS style that we apply to this class, will be applied to these two tags.
+Now we want to select two elements, so the two elements will have the same class, "secondary-headers"

+Let's apply some styling to this class.

 ```css
 .secondary-headers {